WeiBai/Language/README.md

 # Language
 Language Detection using Django.
 The version of python is 2.7, and the version of Django is 1.8.

-The encode format of files should be UTF-8.
+The encode format of input files should be UTF-8.

 In this project, the solution for tasks 1 to 3 is in the package of solution.
 The program Solution1_detectlanguage.py using the API of detectlangauage.